school-of-data/GIS-curriculum/ghana/module3/module3.md

 ![Amenities tagged as fast food whose name is KFC loaded from OSM](media/overpass-3.png "Amenities tagged as fast food whose name is KFC loaded from OSM")

-Amenities tagged as fast food whose name is Jollibee loaded from OSM
+Amenities tagged as fast food whose name is KFC loaded from OSM

 5. Try it with other fast food chains.